TABLE OF CONTENTS

 Utilization of the REVIEW Interface: If this feature is enabled, files will be ingested as a batch but returned on a per file basis.
 The files must be accepted in the REVIEW interface by a user before the data is accessible.
 Users must plan to have the appropriate resources on hand for all the files to be manually reviewed within the expected TAT.
 You should design the flow of files into batches in accordance with both your resource availability and their ability to process the files in a timely manner.

 If you have any questions determining the right batch size for your workflow, please contact firstname.lastname@example.org.

 If you try to upload a duplicate file with the same name as it was previously uploaded, you will receive an error message saying the system was unable to upload the following files and why.
 But if you upload the same page scanned twice with different file names in a single batch and the SS&C Blue Prism DA system will not be able to recognize the file as duplicate.

 What if some of my filled-in forms are just a little bit different from the template?

 To achieve the best digitization results, a clean blank form should be uploaded as a template and defined with fields.
 The fields on the template maps to where the data should be pulled from the submitted form.

 If the fields on the form you wish to digitize are located on different parts of your template, it will return poor data due to inaccurate extraction or missing data.

-SS&C Chorus DA gives you the opportunity to add versions to different templates in order to insure the exact data you are trying to extract.
-Find either a blank form (preferable), or whited-out a filled-in one (back-up option) and upload it as a new version of a template in the SS&C Chorus DA platform.
-SS&C Chorus DA, through VISION, has the capacity to then sort the form to the specific template.
+SS&C Blue Prism DA gives you the opportunity to add versions to different templates in order to insure the exact data you are trying to extract.
+Find either a blank form (preferable), or whited-out a filled-in one (back-up option) and upload it as a new version of a template in the SS&C Blue Prism DA platform.
+SS&C Blue Prism DA, through VISION, has the capacity to then sort the form to the specific template.